manuelfessen/manuelfessen.de/src/pages/blog/design-update.md

 We reviewed all the designs and tried to **merge the best ideas.** As a solution to this challenge, we tested the different designs with users and some of the stakeholders.
 After the testing we improved the most successful design with the ideas of the other designers.
 However, we did not stop there, once we had this foundation. **We iteratively improved the design system based on user feedback over the past months and years.**

 Below are my submissions from autumn 2020.
-Almost 2 years later, I see a lot of potential for improvement.
-The final design is used on the [company website](https://www.easy-software.com) (Aug.
+We selected this design because it received the best feedback and promised the most potential.
+You can see the result of our further development on the [company website](https://www.easy-software.com) (Aug.
 2022).

 ### TLDR
 <TLDR>